MuratYavuzz/CocktailDataBase/README.md

 This project was developed using ReactJS with VSCode.
 Sqlite was used as a database.
 It offers news APIs to the user from many different sources.
 </br>
 <h3>Version Note</h3>
-This project works for android 5.0 and above.RapidApi was used as a source.
+RapidApi was used as a source.
 Users were allowed to discover new cocktails, search by ingredient type or recently added cocktails.
 <h3>Software Features</h3>
 <ul>
         <li>React(Version 16)</li>